lishiyo/tumblero/README.md

 2. Follow/unfollow blogs to see their posts on your dashboard
 3. Reblog posts to share with your followers
 4. Comment on posts, and Like posts and comments to push them to the top
-5. Edit and delete posts all inline for ease
+5. Edit and delete posts inline for ease
 6. Instant notifications whenever someone follows, reblogs, likes, or comments on your posts
 5. Search through your dash, a blog, or all blogs by tag
-6. Sort posts on your dash or a blog by Recent, Trending (fast-rising in last 24 hours), and Popular (all-time/month/year)
+6. Sort posts on your dash or a blog by Recent, Trending (fast-rising in last 24 hours), and Popular (all-time)

-##Additional Features
-1. Search and Explore:
-  * Users can Tag Posts
-  * Explore by Trending (all)
-  * Explore by Tags
-	  * both the most popular posts
-	  * and the most popular blogs in these tags
-2. Comment on Posts
-  * nested dropdown like Reddit
-  * sort by most-liked
-3. Recommended Blogs to follow widget
-  * inspired by Twitter - refresh

 ## Basic Usage